This setting is used to control the data to be shown for a project respectively

 This ensures that all relevant projects are always kept up to date.

-See Update Projects on Server for details on how to add a job to the
+See Update Projects (and export scheduled) for details on how to add a job to the

 “Automation Services” on the MQC Server to periodically check and update